vassujoseph/Blog/Post_002/user.md

     ```
 2. ## Setting sudo

   We have to edit the sudo configuration file to grant the permission.
-Editing the sudo configuraiton needs to to be done using visudo.
+Editing the sudo configuration needs to to be done using visudo.
 This ensures when we are saving the file that it is valid and wont lock us.
   ```batch
   visudo
   ```